sklarmatias/tacs-grupo-3/README.md

 ### Tech Stack

-For the database, we chose MongoDB.
+For the API database, we chose MongoDB.

 For the API, we chose a Tomcat Java server.

 For the Telegram bot, we are using the Telegram API through Java, connecting the instance using the long polling strategy.

+For the Telegram bot cache, a Redis server, because a key-value pair database adjusts perfectly to the need of saving data for a particular telegram chat id.

 ## Enviroment variables

 To run this proyect, you'll have to configure your .env file with the following enviroment variables: